 What was the first beauty treatment you had post lockdown 3.0?

-A Renata Franca-style massage by my dear Manuela, who comes to our house and treats the whole family with her magic hands!
+A Renata Franca-style massage by my dear friend, Manuela.
+She comes to our house and treats the whole family with her magic hands!
 I am an aficionada of lymphatic drainages, especially because I tend to bloat terribly overnight due to stress!

 What is your skincare regime (morning and evening)?

-My grandmother Diana (to whom I tribute my brand, Diana d’Orville, to) is an example of absolute natural beauty and aging confidently.
+My grandmother Diana (to whom I tribute my brand, Diana d’Orville, to) is an example of absolute natural beauty and ageing confidently.
 Her secret?
 Keep it simple, including clean ingredients from Mother Nature!